Look! It’s the Golden Gate bridge, all crooked and far away!

-Our room was on the 12th floor, and this was its view:
+Our room was on the 12th floor, with a view over the city.

 That large white roof you can see in the foreground?
 Saks Fifth Avenue.
 We were so close I could actually see all the little duds hanging in the women’s department.
 The brown building next to Macy’s?
 Neiman Marcus.
 I went there as soon as I’d unpacked.
 I would’ve just remained there, too, but Terry wouldn’t let me.
 Spoilsport.

 (A quick aside and then I promise I’ll stop talking about shopping: San Francisco is possibly the best place I’ve ever been for it.
 Shopping, I mean.
 All of the big stores are within easy walking distance of each other around Union Square, and there’s also no end of vintage and second hand stores, plus numerous little quirky boutiques.
 It was bliss.)